games647/PaperBox/README.md

 * Offline
   * All necessary files to run the server are already included in the image
-  * Specifically it contains the all libraries, the vanilla server and the diff files to get the patched server implementation
+  * Including libraries, vanilla server (patching soure) and server implementation
+  * No more downloads are necessary
 * Minimal: only 300 MiB vs 450 MiB (`felixklauke/paperspigot`) or 800 MiB (`itzg/minecraft-server`)
   * No unnecessary packages like `dos2unix` or `nano` ([ref](https://github.com/itzg/docker-minecraft-server/blob/8f8acc40f5a779c8cc3b0de4909a0e41894d7218/Dockerfile#L21))
   * Based on the distroless base image